 The teams pitched in week 8 to Sir George Iacobescu on Interoperability.
-KnowNow gave a strong pitch and led a consortia that included Alchera Technology, Buzz Streets, Strawberry Tree, Solar Cloth and MellowCabs.
+KnowNow gave a strong pitch and led a consortium that included Alchera Technology, Buzz Streets, Strawberry Tree, Solar Cloth, and MellowCabs.
 With the kn-i platform in the centre managing the information flow, marrying the data creator with a data receiver.
 One of the comments back to the teams was a recognition by Canary Wharf that they have a long way to go before they can embrace the benefits of Interoperability.
-This is important to recognise as unless you react to fused data cum information, the cost of having this information is often a luxury that can be ill afforded.
+This is important to recognize as unless you react to fused data cum information, the cost of having this information is often a luxury that can be ill-afforded.
 A reaction equals a change which equals a new approach = money saved!
 If you can be smart and it saves money/improves resource allocation.
 Do it!

 KnowNow also did a short video which will be played as part of the showcase event on the 16th April.
 Plus we had a really good session with Gerhard from CloudCredo and the IBM Bluemix Garage team on L42.
 This session I organised to make sure we had the best answer to delivering some function.
-What I liked about it was that it introduced to me to the goals based assessment method.
+What I liked about it was that it introduced me to the goals-based assessment method.
 What is the goal for that story.
 Totally agile!
 Loved it.
-What was also good we were proved to be on the right course.
+What was also good we were proven to be on the right course.

 Week 9 KnowNow finally met the Canary Wharf client.
 This was a great moment to test where we were and what we would have to do to meet the pass criteria.
 Knownow has two aims.
 Firstly win the £50,000 1st Prize.
 Secondly, earn a commission for a pilot.
 One of the two would be great, Both would be even better!